 Often in this kind of van an improvised kitchen is set up in the back.
 You’ll have to keep the hatchback open to use it.

 PROS: cheap to buy.
 Easy to drive in cities, convenient to park in under 2mt covered parkings.

 CONS: very limited indoor living space.

-Hi-Top are those models with a high roof or one that can be raised, like ours.
+Hi-Tops are those models with a high roof or one that can be raised, like ours.

-Older vans used to have a “pop-up” roof which makes them extremely versatile.
+Classic vans used to have a “pop-up” roof which makes them extremely versatile.
 Low and agile when closed, high and spacious when open.

-Modern Hi-Tops are built straight away with a fixed higher structure.
+Some modern Hi-Tops are built straight away with a fixed higher structure.

 Space within the van doubles up, you can easily stand.
 Besides they have a day living area convertible into a night area thanks to a sofa-bed.

 Depending on the arrangement created by whoever customized it before you, you’ll have cabinets, drawers, shelves, and a table inside your van, but even a fridge, a gas-stove, a sink and water tanks in more elaborated Hi-Tops.

 CONS: Fixed Hi-Top models are over 2 meters high, making the vehicle is less agile.